-For 2016-17, the Water Abstraction Charge rate for non-potable water (surface and ground water) was \$0.27 per kilolitre of water.
+For 2017-18, the Water Abstraction Charge rate for non-potable water (surface and ground water) was \$0.278 per kilolitre of water.
 The tax expenditures reflect the ACT Government's concession schemes in relation to the extraction of non-potable water.

-Table 16 below shows that the Territory's tax expenditure on the Water Abstraction Charge was \$352,000 in 2016-17, a slight decline from \$397,000 recorded in 2015-16.
-The decline in golf club Water Abstraction Charge was due to a decrease in the volume of water usage by the golf clubs, while water usage increased for agricultural purposes.
+Table 16 below shows that the Territory's tax expenditure on the Water Abstraction Charge was \$550,000 in 2017-18, an increase of 56 per cent from \$352,000 in 2016-17.
+The increase in Water Abstraction Charge was due to an increase in the volume of water usage by golf clubs, as well as increase in price per kilolitre.
+Water usage for agricultural purposes also increased in volume and price.